SelloN/WhereThereIs4Cast/README.md

 * File and folder structure follows the MVVM architecture
 * Naming conventions and coding, commenting style are done in Jetpack Compose coding and naming style
+* SonarLint was also used as a Tool that checks all the MVVM and Clean Architecture standards to ensure everything is done accordingly

 - All conventions were applied according to Jetpack Compose and Kotlin coding standards.
-- Please ensure the app has the pulled local.properties that are naturally .gitignored - please ensure you build the project with the file first before running it.
+- Please ensure the app has the pulled local.properties that are naturally .gitignore - please ensure you build the project with the file first before running it.
 - The local.properties file is very important